jcoupon/person-insights/README.md

 - see for most powerful people from Wikipedia or Forbes
 - add a age/year of birth date
 - create a person class (and store data origin)
+- create an option to return wealth in different units